 I’m suggesting it’s possible to find the opportunities to trade around the dark money flows that Wall Street thrives on.

-I believe that — equipped with the right approach, tools and systems — you can make considerable profits from this dark money.
+I believe that — equipped with the right approach, tools and systems — you can make protect your money.

 A key part of the process involves understanding how governments and markets function.